-(a) Background: CTEC is charged with the responsibility to implement and administer the provisions of The Tax Preparers Act (July 1, 1997) (see CP01(a) and (b)) so as "to promote competent tax preparation within the State of California".
+(a) Background: CTEC is charged with the responsibility to implement and administer the provisions of the California Business and Professions Code sections 22250.1 through 22259.

 CTEC does not provide education but relies, in large part, on approved, privately owned curriculum providers to supply qualifying and continuing education (California Business & Professions Code Section 22251(c) (see also CP01(c)).
 CTEC has, pursuant to this mandate, established education standards, policies, and procedures that are designed to promote quality qualifying and continuing education.
 These standards and policies are evaluated on a regular basis with the goal of improving the quality of education and, as a result, quality tax return preparation in the State of California.

-CTEC Board of Directors realize that the business of providing qualifying and/or continuing education is a competitive business.
+CTEC Board of Directors realizes that the business of providing qualifying and/or continuing education is a competitive business.
 It is, therefore, incumbent that CTEC educational standards be rigorously enforced on a fair and impartial basis.
 It is the role of CTEC to recognize qualified courses and, on that basis, to approve providers.